salt-extensions/salt-extension-copier/docs/topics/organization/submitting.md

 - A fully configured repository with maintainer rights and pre-configured CI.
 - Increased discoverability of your extension.
-- Automated Copier template updates (not yet implemented).
+- Automated Copier template updates.

 ## Requesting a repository